 You have to follow these steps to convert your local grade into German grade:

 - First of all, subtract your achieved grade from the maximum possible grade of your university.

 - Then divide it with the subtracted result of the maximum possible grade and the lowest passing grade of your university.

-- Then multiply the result by three and add 1.
+- After that, multiply the result by three and add 1.
 The final result will be your German grade.